A little bit about me and my shop

 In my shop, I have several “helpers.”
 They’re a furry trio of troublemakers that mostly do things like inspect the shop to make sure squirrels didn’t invade while we were in the house or think that pile of woodchips and saw dust in the shade under a power tool would make an excellent bed.

 If you enjoy my work, please check back occasionally as I’m always making and adding new items to my gallery and Etsy shop.
-You might also consider signing up for our email list to find out about art fairs we’re attending and receive exclusive coupon codes.
+You might also consider signing up for our email list to keep up with our latest news.
 Thanks for stopping by!

 Creekview Woodshop donates a portion of every sale to Green Forests Work, a nonprofit dedicated to re-establishing healthy and productive forests on formerly mined lands in Appalachia.